translate/amagama/docs/settings.rst

 .. setting:: MAX_LENGTH

 ``MAX_LENGTH``
-  Default: ``1000``
+  Default: ``2000``

-  Maximum length of result strings.
+  Maximum length of source strings.
 If a string is longer, then it won't be matched or returned in the results.
+This setting is also used during import to filter out source strings.
+It is therefore not very meaningful to increase this after importing translations.
+Note that a value above 3000 characters (or even less for CJK languages) might give problems, and is less likely to be useful to users.
+It is after all about a whole page of text in one string!

 .. setting:: MIN_SIMILARITY